DreamHallow/dh-Scarlet_Hollow_Unofficially_Expanded_Edition/README.md

 - SHUEE aims to increase the overall size of the game with more dialogue, both trait-related and unrelated, alongside new scenes and perhaps eventually new chapters.

-- If you want to try the mod, it's super easy!
-Just go to the releases section, where you can find both the current version of the mod along with patch notes for each version.
-Simply unzip the folder, drag the "game" folder into your install's .exe directory, and hit overwrite all files.
+If you want to try the mod, it's super easy!
+Just go to the releases section, where you can find the current version of the mod and patch notes for each version.
+Unzip the folder, drag the "game" folder into your install's .exe directory, and hit overwrite all files.
 All you should need to do is play the game!

+- To uninstall, right-click on the game in your Steam library, go to properties, and "verify files."

 - Please backup your saves.
 Improper installation or bugs that erase saves only happen once you know you've messed up.
 </div>